Work with us

-You must be at least 18 years of age to work in a polling station staff or assist with the annual canvass, whereas you need only be 16 years of age.
+You must be at least 18 years of age to work in a polling station or assist with the annual canvass, although counting assistants only need to be 16 years of age.

-Form deliverers are employed to deliver electoral registration forms to every property in the District.
+Form deliverers are employed to deliver electoral registration forms to every property in the district.

 All canvassers receive annual training.

 We employ about 40 deliverers and canvassers.
 If you are interested in doing either role, please email the electoral services team: email@example.com giving your contact details and the areas that you are interested in covering.